encse/adventofcode/README.md

 ![](demo.gif)

-I worked as a .Net developer for more than 10 years before switching to TypeScript.
-This repository is to keep my C# knowledge fresh and to follow the latest changes of the language.
+This repository is to
+keep my C# knowledge fresh and to follow the latest changes of the language.

-No rules are written in stone but I definitely don't use any external dependencies only what .Net provides.
+No rules are written in stone but I at least I don't use external dependencies only what .Net provides.
 No fancy libraries to make things short or predefined algorithms to parameterize.

 Everything is self contained.
 Each problem is solved by plain C# classes without any 'base' to derive from.